CXL LIVE 2019

 Kayaking on Austin town lake, followed by drinks!

 CXL Live 2019 is held at the beautiful Horseshoe Bay Resort, just outside of Austin, TX.

 The picture-perfect Texas Hill Country scenery inspires you to unwind and connect to other people.
 It’s secluded and private, perfect for quality discussions and building relationships.
 Also – it’s late March in Texas – expect great weather.

-Transportation to and from the airport or downtown included.
+Transportation to and from the downtown Austin is included (on our way back we can make a stop at the airport).
 If you have to arrive later / leave earlier, transportation can be arranged.

 CXL LIVE is a True “All inclusive” Conference.